 The Event Planning program can be begun in any quarter.
-Summer and fall course registration begins in mid-May.
+Summer and fall course registration begins in mid-May and lasts through the third day of each quarter.
 The course lists can be found below.
 Do you want to know more?
-Contact Linda Russell, Event Planning co-department head, faculty, and advisor at firstname.lastname@example.org to schedule an appointment.
+Contact Linda Russell, Event Planning co-department head, faculty, and advisor at email@example.com to schedule an appointment.

 Summer Quarter Classes:

 - Introduction to Hospitality (HSPTR 140, 5 credits, online)

 - Hospitality Law and Ethics (HSPTR 230, 2 credits, online)